conduktor/conduktor-docs/docs/gateway/how-to/00-Migration guide to 3.x.md

 ---
+sidebar_position: 2
 title: Migration guide to 3.x
-description: Migration guide to 3.x
+description: Migrating from a deployed 2.x to a 3.x version of Gateway
 ---
 # Migration guide to 3.x

 ## Steps: